JaviCervera/coldsteel/lib/libs.md

 ```

 Irrlicht's Code::Blocks project was used to build it.
 The *Win32 - Release - fast math - static* target has been used.
-In *Project / Build Options...*, the following options were selected:
+In *Project / Build Options...*, the following options were selected for the specified target:

 * Static linking [-static]
 * Target x86 (32bit) [-m32]
 * Optimize generated code (for size) [-Os]
 * Strip all symbols from binary (minimizes size) [-s]

+In the "Other compiler options" tab of the same panel, the following options we added:

+* -fno-exceptions
+* -fno-rtti

 ### macOS